-Gyan Nyaupane is a Professor and Graduate Program Director in the ASU School of Community Resources and Development.
+Gyan Nyaupane is a Professor in the ASU School of Community Resources and Development.
 He is also affiliated with the ASU Julie Ann Wrigley Global Institute of Sustainability as a Senior Sustainability Scientist.
 He has extensive research experience in the fields of parks and public lands, planning and policy, and sustainable tourism.
 He has conducted research for many agencies, including Arizona State Parks, the USDA Forest Service and the Bureau of Land Management (BLM), tourism industry sectors, and international conservation organizations, including the World Wildlife Fund (WWF).
 Dr. Nyaupane was the principal researcher for the 2008-2012 Arizona Statewide Comprehensive Outdoor Recreation Plan (SCORP).
 His research on state-wide recreation demands, trends, benefits, and issues provided the foundation for the Arizona SCORP.
 He has conducted USDA Forest Service research for various projects related to carrying capacity, use patterns, recreation user fees, national visitor monitoring (NVUM) surveys, and sustainable recreation.
 Recently, he completed an innovative BLM research project to develop an approach to connect communities and public lands.
 This pilot project was conducted in Southern Utah and Northern Arizona around the Grand Staircase-Escalante National Monument.
 Currently, he is leading the Northstar 2025, a BLM funded futuring project to understand various social, political, economic, technological, environmental and other factors that will impact public lands in the future.
 The project will develop a set of plausible scenarios based on the trends and factors that will help understand uncertainties, stimulate new ideas, and develop resilient policies.
-He is on the board of the Travel and Tourism Research Association (TTRA) international.
+He was on the board of the Travel and Tourism Research Association (TTRA) international.
 Link to directory page.

 Dallen J. Timothy is a Professor of Community Resources and Development and Senior Sustainability Scientist at ASU.
 He also currently holds visiting professorships at Indiana University and universities in China, Italy and Spain.
 He is the editor of the Journal of Heritage Tourism, serves on the editorial boards of 16 additional scholarly journals, and is commissioning editor for four book series.
 Professor Timothy’s tourism and community development-related research interests include cultural heritage, religion and spirituality, migration, globalization processes, geopolitics, and community-based/participatory development.
 He has researched, consulted or otherwise worked in more than 100 countries and has ongoing fieldwork projects in Arizona and the US Southwest, Asia, the Caribbean, Europe and the Middle East.
 Locally, he has collaborated with the Phoenix Sister Cities office, the Bureau of Land Management, the Arizona Office of Tourism, and the Arizona State Historic Preservation Office.
 Internationally Professor Timothy has collaborated with a wide variety of public and non-profit agencies, universities and research scholars.
 In 2013, he was awarded the Lifetime Achievement Award in Tourism Research by the International Association for Tourism Policy.
 Link to directory page.